ClickCease

 Ashes Ipe Roxo

-Introduction to Pau d'Arco
+Introduction to Ipe Roxo / Pau d'Arco

-Pau d'Arco, also known as Ipe Roxo ("Purple wood" in Portuguese), refers to several species of the Tabebuia tree, especially Tabebuia impetiginosa and Tabebuia avellanedae.
+Pau d'Arco, also known as Ipe Roxo ("Purple wood" in Portuguese), refers to several species of the Tabebuia tree, especially Tabebuia impetiginosa and T. avellanedae.
 These majestic trees grow throughout South and Central America, particularly in the Amazon rainforest, and are recognizable by their hard wood and vivid purple-pink blossoms.
-While the entire tree holds cultural value in many indigenous traditions, it is the inner bark that has long been regarded as especially significant.
+While the entire tree holds cultural value in many Indigenous traditions, it is the inner bark that has long been regarded as especially significant.

 Spiritual and Energetic Significance